-Shaich has also been a national finalist for Ernst & Young’s Entrepreneur of the Year.
-The Company and Shaich’s innovative management style have been featured in Fortune, Forbes, Inc., Fast Company, The Economist, TIME, The Wall Street Journal, The New York Times, on NBC Nightly News, CBS Evening News and ABC World News Tonight and in several books.
-As well, Shaich frequently represents Panera Bread on CNBC, Bloomberg, CNN and Fox News Channel.
+Known for his innovative management style and social consciousness, Ron has been featured in Fortune, Forbes, Fast Company, The Economist, TIME, The Wall Street Journal, The New York Times, The Boston Globe, TheStreet.com, Bloomberg News and on MSNBC, NBC Nightly News, CBS Evening News and ABC World News Tonight and in several books.
+He is a LinkedIn Influencer and a frequent guest on CNBC.

 Charles J. Chapman, III

 In November 2011, Chuck Chapman joined Panera's management team as Executive Vice President and was responsible for Business Development & Licensing, Information Services and Development.
 In May 2012, he was named Chief Operating Officer and is responsible for company and franchise Operations, Catering, Learning & Development, Ops Tools & Services, and Bakery functions.
 Prior to becoming part of the management team, he served on Panera's Board of Directors from January 2008 to November 2011.

 Prior to joining Panera, Chuck worked for Dairy Queen (a wholly-owned subsidiary of Berkshire Hathaway) where he was most recently its Chief Operating Officer (COO).
 He also worked as COO for Bruegger's Bagels Inc. and as President and co-Owner of Beantown Bagels, a Bruegger's franchise.
 Additionally, he held various marketing and operations positions with Darden Restaurants and began his career with the consulting firm Bain & Company.

 Chuck earned his Bachelor of Arts in Economics and Psychology from Dartmouth College and Masters of Business Administration from Amos Tuck Business School of Administration at Dartmouth College.